TheZalli/roller_repl/README.md

     * Interpreter and REPL
 * Dynamic library loading
 * Module/library system
-    * Move builtins into prelude module
+    * Move as many builtins as possible into a prelude module
 * Physical unit system/library
-    * Bits and bytes, with SI and mebi- kibi- etc prefixes might be built-in
+    * Bits and bytes, with SI and mebi- kibi- etc prefixes that might be built-in
 * LLVM IR compiler frontend